-Gradcracker is a careers website for STEM students.
-We have over 150 employers at any one time advertising placements/internships or graduate opportunities.
+Gradcracker is the UK's careers website for STEM students.
+We have over 200 employers at any one time advertising placements/internships or graduate opportunities.

 Gradcracker is solely for students studying STEM disciplines.

-No, it’s a completely free service for students.
+No, it’s a completely free service for students and universities.

 Gradcracker employers pay to advertise on the website.